garden-io/garden/examples/kaniko/README.md

 A very basic demo project for Garden showing in-cluster building with [kaniko](https://github.com/GoogleContainerTools/kaniko).

-Just run `garden deploy` and see the kaniko builder do it's job!
+Just run `garden deploy` and see the kaniko builder do its job!

 Snippet from [project config](garden.yml)
 ```yml